-Crystal Falknau - Community Campaigner
+Crystal Falknau - Coordinator

-Management Committee (September 2019)
+Management Committee (2023/24)

-Peter Hanley - President
+Peter Hanley - Vice President

 Peter Hanley has lived in North Queensland for more than 30 years.
 His interests include human rights, social justice, sustainability and community development, with a particular penchant for creative performances to educate and inform.
 Peter is also a convenor of the Amnesty International Townsville branch and writes a blog, "True North".

-Cam Leitch - Treasurer
+Madeline Price - Treasurer

 General Committee Members

-John has spent 30 years working with livelihood development projects in SE Asia, and has a strong commitment to ensuring everyone has a 'fair go'.
+John has spent 30 years working with livelihood development projects in southeast Asia, and has a strong commitment to ensuring everyone has a 'fair go'.
 This work has involved identifying 'entry points' and 'pathways' that engage both smallholder farmers and local government officials in change.
-These sort of skills might help NCCC in development of new public campaigns.
+These sort of skills might help NQCC in development of new public campaigns.